dieselfox1/fincommerce/docs/apis/store-api/nonce-tokens.md

 # Nonce Tokens

 Nonces are generated numbers used to verify origin and intent of requests for security purposes.
-You can read more about [nonces in the WordPress codex](https://developer.wordpress.org/apis/security/nonces/).
+You can read more about [nonces in the finpress codex](https://developer.finpress.org/apis/security/nonces/).

 ## Store API Endpoints that Require Nonces